skip to main content

 He said Iran's demands included "an end to the war in the region", ending the US naval blockade, and the "release of assets belonging to the Iranian people, which have for years been unjustly trapped in foreign banks".

-Before the war began on 28 February, the waterway carried one-fifth of the world's oil and liquefied natural gas flows, and has emerged as one of the central pressure points in the war.
+Before the war began on 28 February, the narrow waterway carried one-fifth of the world's oil and liquefied natural gas, and has since become a central pressure point in the conflict.

 A poster in Tehran depicts Iranian soldiers holding a net in the shape of the Strait of Hormuz, with US military aircraft ensnared in it.